 Nurses are indispensable.
 The nature of their work means they are present for our best and worst times, and they understand – intimately – joy and pain, hope and suffering, life and death.
 There are more than 20 million nurses working across the world, and the United Nations World Food Programme (WFP) relies on their expertise, care and commitment to keep people healthy.

-In honor of International Nurses Day, here are seven stories of nurses on the front lines.
+In honor of International Nurses Day, here are six stories of nurses on the front lines.
 Join us as we recognize, uplift and celebrate them today and beyond.

-Kadia works with little patients every day at the Reference Health Center in Kalabankaro, Mali.
+Kadia worked with little patients every day at the Reference Health Center in Kalabankaro, Mali.
 Nurses there fight an uphill battle in the country to make sure underweight kids get the nutrition they need: Mali is one of the poorest countries in the world, and food security has been rocked in recent years by recurring disasters like floods, drought and a military coup that triggered a political and security crisis.

 Nurses and midwives make up nearly 50% of the global health workforce, and almost 70% of them are women.